sjoudaki/CosmoJBD/README.md

 The underlying theory, cosmological observables and datasets (in particular Planck, KiDS, 2dFLenS, BOSS, Pantheon), treatment of systematic uncertainties, analysis techniques, and fitting pipeline are presented in https://arxiv.org/abs/2010.15278.
 The central chains of the paper are available to [download from here](https://u.pcloud.link/publink/show?code=XZgKscXZgOPsJcYsiY8kDVFbNKIGiLSmoGTk).

+A patch with the modifications to RAMSES can be found [here](https://github.com/HAWinther/RamsesPatchApproxMGSolver) and the COLA code used can be found [here] (https://github.com/HAWinther/MG-PICOLA-PUBLIC).

 Please feel free to contact us at shahab.joudaki@physics.ox.ac.uk if you have any questions.